 In spite of all the criticism, Maslow’s Hierarchy of needs is still very much useful.
 It is simply a flow that can spark passion, inspiration, and encouragement in a person’s life.
 So, let’s discuss some ways that can put this theory of motivation to use in our life.

 Personal life & Maslow’s Hierarchy of Needs:

 Sometimes it happens with all of us.
-We feel something is eating at us, but we aren’t sure what that is Maslow’s theory of needs assists us to know the actual cause of feeling down and unmotivated.
+We feel something is eating us, but we aren’t sure what that is Maslow’s theory of needs assists us to know the actual cause of feeling down and unmotivated.
 Whether it is a cognitive need or a need for self-esteem, anyone can easily get what runs inside their mind and how to deal with it.

 Maslow’s hierarchy in Leadership & Management:

 Being a leader or a manager the hierarchy of needs by Maslow is highly beneficial to understand the needs of the people you rule or the staff you need to manage.
-Meeting the needs of a group of people can be complex and challenging.
+Moreover, meeting the needs of a group of people can be complex and challenging.
 With the help of Maslow’s pyramid of needs, a leader/manager can easily understand the requirements of esteem, safety, and self-actualization of their people/staff.

 Maslow’s hierarchy and getting some perspective:

 Today’s materialistic way of life bounds us to think only about our basic and physiological needs.
 We remain worried about either we are exercising or not, eating a healthy diet, sleeping well, and what our friends and relatives think about us and what’s our opinion about them, etc. But in all this mess of thoughts, we simply forget about the peak of the pyramid.
 Self-actualization is something that makes us different from other mammals.
 Life is not only about the big things but we need to take care of little things too.